MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-call-api.md

 # Tutorial: Call a protected API and display the results

 In the [previous tutorial](tutorial-web-app-dotnet-sign-in-users.md), you added the sign-in and sign-out experiences to the application.
-The application can now be configured to call a web API.
-For the purposes of this tutorial, the Microsoft Graph API is called to display the profile information of the logged-in user.
+You can now build on these functionalities to allow signed in users call a protected web API.
+For the purposes of this tutorial, you call the Microsoft Graph API and display profile information of the logged-in user.

 In this tutorial: